-You've written great content (or someone else has written it), now what do you do?
+You've written great content, now what do you do?
 Just post it and pray for traffic?
 That's not good enough.
 Instead, schedule multiple social postings and then syndicate your content.
-Here is how to do it in two 'sort of easy' steps.
+Here is how to promote content in two 'sort of easy' steps.

 Once the post is published, spread the word on social media the same way you normally would.
-This includes Facebook, Twitter, Google Plus and LinkedIn if appropriate.
+This includes Facebook, "X", Instagram, Google Plus, and LinkedIn if appropriate.
 Don't forget to use hashtags for goodness sake.
 This article discusses hashtag best practices - use them.
 If using a content management system like Hubspot, it'll happen automatically when a blog post is published via the Social Publishing module.
 But publishing one time doesn't do it.
-Besides, when a post is published automatically it doesn't usually have hashtags - so there is some manual work to do.
+Besides, when a post is published automatically, it doesn't usually have hashtags - so there is some manual work to do.
 Here is the list of social media postings to do in order:

-Setup a schedule to repost the article on Twitter again according to this schedule:
+Setup a schedule to repost the article on "X" again according to this schedule:

 - Post to social media when published as usual...